 Portions of New Salem State Historic Site are characterized by many mature oak and hickory trees, which indicates that historically those woodland areas had a very open understory.
 Regeneration of oak and hickory, as well as native shrubs and herbaceous species are being suppressed by a dense understory of exotic invasive species.
 The goal of the proposed plan is to restore and maintain the historic character of the forest in the area around Cardinal Ridge Trail by removing the dominant invasive species: Bush Honeysuckle (Lonicera maackii), Autumn Olive (Elaeagnus umbellata) and Garlic mustard (alliaria petiolata).

-Working under the supervision of the Heritage Division of the Department of Natural Resources, MCTG volunteers will remove exotic invasive plant species starting with the area around Cardinal Ridge Trail.
+Working under the supervision of the Heritage Division of the Department of Natural Resources, MCTG volunteers are removing exotic invasive plant species starting with the area around Cardinal Ridge Trail.
 As time allow we will also periodically do minimal trail maintenance throughout the site, such as prune branches from trees that are overhanging the trail or impeding pedestrian use, and removal of downed logs/trees.

 Volunteers needed for the following jobs.
 Contact us by email or call Terri at 618-521-1030.

-- Operate chain saws (battery operated preferred–quieter and clean) (must be experienced and provide your own equipment, including PPE),
+- Operate chain saws (battery operated preferred–quieter and cleaner) (must be experienced and provide your own equipment, including PPE),

 - Use hand loppers and saws,